NARKOZ/gitlab/docs/installation.md

 bundle install
 ```

-You can also point directly to git repository to install it from the latest
+You can also point directly to the git repository to install it from the latest
 GitHub source

 ```rb